 Nabulsi cheese

 Nabulsi cheese, a distant relative of halloumi, is manufactured from sheep’s milk and is likewise brine-preserved.
-When melted or grilled, it creates a salty, stringy, and delightful addition to salads, sandwiches, or just by itself with olives, figs, and other delectable mezze additions.
+When melted or grilled, it creates a salty, stringy, and delightful addition to salads, sandwiches, or just by itself with olives, figs, and other delectable mezze additions. is one of several Middle Eastern white brined cheeses created by the Palestinians.

 Kunafeh

 Kunafeh is maybe the most well-known and adored meal to come out of Nablus, or even all of Palestine.
 What’s not to love about this dish made with an unsalted, mild form of nabulsi cheese, sandwiched between two layers of crispy pastry fried in butter and covered in sugar syrup?
 The al-Aqsa bakery in the Old City is a kunafeh institution that is well-known across Palestine.
-They prepare their kunafeh pastry in their traditional open factory in front of onlookers in large circular trays.

 Sweets

-In addition to kunafeh, Nablus is renowned for making a wide variety of other sweet sweets, such as doughy Zeinab’s fingers, Awasem, and flaky baklawa covered in almonds and syrup.
+In addition to kunafeh, Nablus is renowned for making a wide variety of other sweets, such as doughy Zeinab’s fingers, Awasem, and flaky baklawa covered in almonds and syrup.
 Find a local bakery, then fill your bellies and eyes with the variety of baked products and sweet treats they have to offer.
 The Old City of Nablus may also have historic candy manufacturers, which provides another incentive to visit.